Domo (NASDAQ:DOMO) Releases FY 2023 Earnings Guidance

 Domo (NASDAQ:DOMO – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of -$1.34–$1.26 for the period, compared to the consensus estimate of -$1.48.
 The company issued revenue guidance of $315.00 million-$319.00 million, compared to the consensus revenue estimate of $316.96 million.
 Domo also updated its Q2 2023 guidance to -$0.35–$0.31 EPS.

-Domo (NASDAQ:DOMO – Get Rating) last announced its quarterly earnings results on Thursday, May 26th.
-The company reported ($0.23) EPS for the quarter, beating the consensus estimate of ($0.40) by $0.17.
-The business had revenue of $74.50 million during the quarter, compared to analyst estimates of $74.10 million.
-During the same period last year, the company earned ($0.58) EPS.
-The business’s revenue for the quarter was up 24.0% on a year-over-year basis.
-Equities analysts anticipate that Domo will post -4.21 EPS for the current year.
+Domo (NASDAQ:DOMO – Get Rating) last posted its quarterly earnings data on Thursday, May 26th.
+The company reported ($0.23) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.17.
+The business had revenue of $74.50 million for the quarter, compared to analysts’ expectations of $74.10 million.
+During the same quarter in the previous year, the firm earned ($0.58) EPS.
+Domo’s revenue was up 24.0% compared to the same quarter last year.
+Equities analysts expect that Domo will post -4.21 EPS for the current year.

-In other Domo news, major shareholder Joshua G. James sold 26,360 shares of the company’s stock in a transaction that occurred on Tuesday, March 22nd.
-The stock was sold at an average price of $49.61, for a total value of $1,307,719.60.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, COO Catherine Wong sold 6,800 shares of the stock in a transaction that occurred on Tuesday, March 22nd.
-The stock was sold at an average price of $49.93, for a total value of $339,524.00.
+In other news, COO Catherine Wong sold 36,000 shares of the company’s stock in a transaction dated Monday, April 4th.
+The stock was sold at an average price of $55.24, for a total value of $1,988,640.00.
+Following the sale, the chief operating officer now owns 160,638 shares in the company, valued at $8,873,643.12.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Joy Driscoll Durling sold 1,940 shares of the company’s stock in a transaction dated Wednesday, April 13th.
+The stock was sold at an average price of $51.68, for a total value of $100,259.20.
+Following the completion of the sale, the director now owns 19,609 shares in the company, valued at approximately $1,013,393.12.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 82,303 shares of company stock worth $4,295,173.
-10.85% of the stock is owned by insiders.
+10.85% of the stock is currently owned by insiders.

-Hedge funds have recently modified their holdings of the business.
-Alliancebernstein L.P. boosted its holdings in shares of Domo by 9.1% in the 4th quarter.
-Alliancebernstein L.P. now owns 31,792 shares of the company’s stock valued at $1,577,000 after purchasing an additional 2,642 shares in the last quarter.
-Marshall Wace LLP boosted its holdings in shares of Domo by 603.1% during the 4th quarter.
-Marshall Wace LLP now owns 25,100 shares of the company’s stock valued at $1,246,000 after acquiring an additional 21,530 shares in the last quarter.
-Invesco Ltd. boosted its holdings in shares of Domo by 23.9% during the 3rd quarter.
-Invesco Ltd. now owns 13,372 shares of the company’s stock valued at $1,130,000 after acquiring an additional 2,581 shares in the last quarter.
-MetLife Investment Management LLC boosted its holdings in shares of Domo by 54.4% during the 1st quarter.
-MetLife Investment Management LLC now owns 15,153 shares of the company’s stock valued at $766,000 after acquiring an additional 5,339 shares in the last quarter.
-Finally, Royal Bank of Canada boosted its holdings in shares of Domo by 38.4% during the 3rd quarter.
-Royal Bank of Canada now owns 4,414 shares of the company’s stock valued at $372,000 after acquiring an additional 1,224 shares in the last quarter.
-72.40% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of DOMO.
+Advisor Group Holdings Inc. raised its holdings in Domo by 29.9% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 3,625 shares of the company’s stock worth $203,000 after purchasing an additional 835 shares during the period.
+JPMorgan Chase & Co. raised its holdings in Domo by 38.6% in the 1st quarter.
+JPMorgan Chase & Co. now owns 121,542 shares of the company’s stock worth $6,146,000 after purchasing an additional 33,845 shares during the period.
+Bank of New York Mellon Corp raised its holdings in Domo by 1.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 417,040 shares of the company’s stock worth $21,089,000 after purchasing an additional 6,149 shares during the period.
+MetLife Investment Management LLC raised its holdings in Domo by 54.4% in the 1st quarter.
+MetLife Investment Management LLC now owns 15,153 shares of the company’s stock worth $766,000 after purchasing an additional 5,339 shares during the period.
+Finally, BlackRock Inc. raised its holdings in Domo by 2.9% in the 1st quarter.
+BlackRock Inc. now owns 2,102,727 shares of the company’s stock worth $106,337,000 after purchasing an additional 60,090 shares during the period.
+Hedge funds and other institutional investors own 72.40% of the company’s stock.

 About Domo (Get Rating)